 Journal of BUON (Print ISSN: 1107-0625, Electronic ISSN: 2241-6293) is an independent Open Access Journal, published by BAKIS Productions LTD, and appears exclusively on the internet.
-It is covered/indexed in PUBMED/MEDLINE, Science Citation Index Expanded (SCIE), SciSearch, Web of Science, Global Health, Current Awareness in Biological Sciences (BIO-BASE), EMBASE/Excerpta Medica, and SCOPUS.
+It is covered/indexed in Current Awareness in Biological Sciences (BIO-BASE), EMBASE/Excerpta Medica.

-JBUON appears to be bimonthly e-published journal with continuous volume, issue and page numbers.
+JBUON appears as a bimonthly e-published journal with continuous volume, issue and page numbers.

 AIMS AND SCOPE